 Do not remove the harness unless instructed to do so by your doctor.
-You will have to bathe your baby by giving him a sponge bath.
+You will have to sponge bathe your baby.
 Take special care to check all skin folds, especially behind the knees and in the diaper area.
 Keep these areas clean and dry.

 You should dress your baby in loose clothing.
 Be sure that the clothing or blankets do not bring your baby's knees together.
 Do not swaddle your baby in the traditional manner.